How to Explain an LSAT Score

 When should you explain an LSAT score in your law school application?

 There are some situations in which it can help the law schools to have a better understanding of how they should interpret your LSAT score.
-Here are some examples:

 This doesn’t mean that you simply wish you’d done better on the LSAT, but that you can use facts to demonstrate to law schools that the ACT/SAT failed to predict how well you’d do in undergrad and – therefore – the same can be said of your LSAT score failing to predict your law school performance.
 You should use numbers to make your argument.
 For example:

 – “Although I entered UCLA with an ACT score of 26, when the median score for my class was a 31, I graduated with a 4.0, in the top 2 percent of my class.
-Likewise, my LSAT score of 149 does not reflect my academic potential in law school.”
+Likewise, my highest LSAT score of 149 does not reflect my academic potential in law school.”

-2. If you took the LSAT multiple times and one or more of the scores does not reflect your abilities on the test as well as your highest score does.
+And one or more of the scores does not reflect your abilities on the test as well as your highest score does.
 For example, if your first score was taken at a time when you did not have as much time to prepare, and your second (higher) score was taken when you had the summer to focus on the LSAT, that might be something to point out to the schools.
 If scores are within 3 points of each other, there’s probably not much to explain here.

 – “I first took the LSAT in June 2016 when I was a junior in college.
 I misjudged the amount of preparation required during a busy semester when I was president of my fraternity and also taking 18 credits.
 When I retook the LSAT in September 2016, after a summer spent focusing on preparing for the test, I improved my score 7 points to a 163.”

-4. If you were not granted accommodations that you’ve always received and been entitled to – and you submitted an application to LSAC for accommodations in a timely manner – and this is the reason you believe your score is not representative of your abilities.
+If you were not granted accommodations that you’ve always received and been entitled to – and you submitted an application to LSAC for accommodations in a timely manner – and this is the reason you believe your score is not representative of your abilities.